Opinion: Is the PM still charging non-British NHS doctors and nurses for healthcare?

 Unison already warned last year that “low-paid NHS and social care workers risk missing out on reimbursements,” after the government began backtracking on their announcement.

-This week will see the Conservative Party’s latest attempt to allow private companies to have a hand in our National Health Service.
-I’m using this as an opportunity to amend their Health and Care Bill to force the Health Secretary to publish the figures on these NHS charges.
+This week will see the Conservative Party’s latest attempt to allow private companies to have a hand in our NHS.
+I’m using this as an opportunity to amend their Health and Care Bill to force the health secretary to publish the figures on these NHS charges.
 I’ve invited MPs of all parties to support my amendment.

-I’ve met nurses and porters and hospital cleaners who work in my Luton North constituency during the pandemic who’ve told me how difficult it is to pay these £624 annual NHS charges.
+I’ve met nurses, porters and hospital cleaners who worked in my Luton North constituency during the pandemic who’ve told me how difficult it is to pay these £624 annual NHS charges.
 These are NHS workers who are being forced to go to a food bank to feed their families.
-These are the nurses working all the hours possible, but still unable to keep their families’ heads above water.
-One Luton nurse even told me that she had to borrow £1,000 from a colleague so that she could afford to pay these NHS charges for her and her son.
+These are the nurses working all hours possible but are still unable to keep their families’ heads above water.
+One Luton nurse even told me that she had to borrow £1,000 from a colleague so she could afford to pay the NHS charges for her and her son.

 For these health workers, it’s so important that we hold the prime minister to his promise.
 Charging NHS workers to use the health service that they work in every day – looking after our loved ones, saving lives – is so obviously wrong.
-Keir Starmer quite rightly said at the time that the prime minister’s vow to health workers from overseas was a “victory for common decency”.
-I completely agree because these NHS charges so clearly fly in the face of the founding principles of a National Health Service, free at the point of use.
+Labour leader Keir Starmer quite rightly said at the time that the prime minister’s vow to health workers from overseas was a “victory for common decency”.
+I completely agree because these NHS charges so clearly fly in the face of the founding principles of an NHS, free at the point of use.

 Boris Johnson has a chance to keep his pledge in the coming days.
 It was a straightforward promise that I agree with.
 NHS and social care staff should not be being charged to use the NHS if they get sick.